Why should you sign write your leased van?

 If your company van is often driven around and to different locations for service calls.
 Not adding a van wrapping or signwriting simply means you're missing on a massive number of opportunities for your business to be seen and most likely losing money.

 7. Van graphic is a cheap and effective form of advertising

 When compared to other forms of advertising, vehicle signage offers the cheapest cost.
-TV, magazine, billboards, newspaper adverts cost you money every day while signwriting your van is only a one-off expense but will advertise your business 24/7, wherever you are and for many years.
+TV, magazine, billboards and newspaper adverts cost you money every day.
+At the same time, signwriting your van is only a one-off expense.
+Still, it will advertise your business 24/7, wherever you are and for many years.